AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 ## Retrieve the joined channels

-Retrieves the detailed information of the channels where the specified user exists (by page).
+Retrieves the detailed information of the channels where the specified user that has joined (by page).

 ### HTTP request